mvolkmann/blog/src/smalltalk.md

 - Add the message category "testing".

-- Add test instance methods in that category whose names begin with "test".
+- Add instance methods in the "testing" category whose names begin with "test".
   Each method can contain any number of assertions.
   For example: